microsoft/multimodal-ai/README.md

 Welcome to the Multimodal AI project!

-The goal of the Multimodal AI project is to provide enterprise-ready solutions for customers looking to infuse Generative AI (Gen AI) into their existing applications, or create brand-new applications, that go beyond processing text-based content only.
-This project leverages the latests advancements in multimodal AI models, to implement generative AI solutions such as Retrieval Augmented Generation (RAG), image classification or video analysis, for content based on text, images, audio and video.
-For images, the goal is to go beyond traditional Object Character Recognition (OCR) and generate embeddings on the actual image contents.
+The goal of the Multimodal AI project is to provide an enterprise-ready solution for customers looking to infuse Generative AI (Gen AI) into their existing applications, or create brand-new applications, that go beyond processing text-based content only.
+This project leverages the latest advancements in multimodal AI, to implement generative AI solutions such as Retrieval Augmented Generation (RAG), image classification or video analysis, for content based on text, images, audio and video.
+For images, the goal is to go beyond traditional Object Character Recognition (OCR) and generate embeddings on the actual image content

 ## About this project

-This project has been created and is maintained by the Strategic Workload Acceleration Team (SWAT) at Microsoft and we aim to provide enterprise-ready GenAI solutions independently if the data is in text, image, audio or video format.
+This project has been created and is maintained by the Strategic Workload Acceleration Team (SWAT) at Microsoft and we aim to provide enterprise-ready GenAI solutions regardless of whether the data is in text, image, audio or video format.

 With the rapid development and introduction of new multimodal AI models, such as [GPT-4o](https://openai.com/index/hello-gpt-4o/), customers are realizing the value of implementing GenAI solutions that go beyond simply using text-based documents within their organizations and instead, they are looking for solutions that leverage other media types that are in use within their organizations, for example, categorize a video and find specific scenes or analyse documents with images embedded that include architectural diagrams or flow charts to provide better answers to technical support personnel.

-This project aims to provide GenAI solutions that allows customers to interact with their data independently of the format (i.e. can be text, text with images, images, audio or video) and via native Azure PaaS services, process the data (for example, perform chunking, generate images from files, generate embeddings, index content, extract transcript from videos, identify key scenes within videos, etc.) to deliver multimodal Generative AI solutions while ensuring all processing activities are performed server-side on Azure (i.e. no processing is done client-side for example via scripting).
-This provides a enterprise-grade highly-scalable solution that you can grow and scale as your needs demand thanks to the power and scalability of the Azure platform without having to rely on local processing on developer workstations.
+This project aims to provide a GenAI solution that enables customers to interact with their data across various formats—including text, text with images, images, audio, and video using native Azure PaaS services.
+Through this solution, data can be processed server-side on Azure for activities like chunking, generating images from files, creating embeddings, indexing content, extracting transcripts from videos, and identifying key scenes in videos, among other multimodal AI tasks.
+This architecture ensures an enterprise-grade, highly scalable solution that can grow with business demands by leveraging Azure's power and scalability, without reliance on client-side processing or local developer workstations.

 ## What's included
 In this initial release, the Multimodal AI project includes:

-- A RAG solution using Azure AI Services that allow users to interact with data contained on text and images (for example, charts or diagrams).
+- A RAG solution using Azure AI Services that allow users to interact with data contained in text and images (for example, charts or diagrams).
 - A web client (see [references](#references)) that users can interact with to submit prompts, get results and visualize the citations.
    - Optional authentication via Entra Id.
 - Reference implementations in Terraform and Bicep.
 - A simple deployment experience, with a minimal set of prerequistes, that can easily be incorporated into CI/CD deployment pipelines.
 - Data processing activities (like chunking, generating embeddings, converting documents to images, etc.) are executed server-side on Azure via Azure AI Search (using built-in capabilities as well as using custom skills).
 - Usage of AI Search [data sources](https://learn.microsoft.com/en-us/AZURE/search/search-data-sources-gallery) for easier processing and ingestion of documents by simply uploading the documents, images, videos, etc. to Azure Storage (blob).
-   - On this release only PDF file types are supported.
+   - In this release only PDF file types are supported.
 - Multimodal embeddings generated by using [AI Search integrated vectorization](https://learn.microsoft.com/en-us/azure/search/vector-search-integrated-vectorization):
    - Images: Azure AI Vision multimodal embeddings skill (in preview): https://learn.microsoft.com/en-us/azure/search/cognitive-search-skill-vision-vectorize
    - Text: Azure OpenAI Embedding skill : https://learn.microsoft.com/en-us/azure/search/cognitive-search-skill-azure-openai-embedding